Paulina-7/Web-Development-Project-2021/README.md

-This is my final CA project for the Web Development 1 module in the first year of Computer Science at TU Dublin.
+This is my final project for the Web Development 1 module in the first year of Computer Science at TU Dublin.

+## About the Project
-My project is a Travel Blog website designed to inspire visitors to explore four captivating destinations across Poland.
+The site is a Travel Blog designed to inspire exploration of four beautiful destinations across Poland.
+Built with HTML, CSS, and JavaScript, it features responsive design and interactive elements to enhance the user experience.

-Grade Received: 91%
+**Grade Received: 91%**